|

 My early research was in neural networks and genetic/evolutionary algorithms.
 Typical early papers:

-The latter paper briefly touched on continuous computing and knowledge representation in dynamical systems ("Turing's Other Machine").
+Those papers touched on continuous computing and knowledge representation in dynamical systems ("Turing's Other Machine").
+My most notable accomplishment in those days was being (apparently) the first researcher to clearly articulate what would become known as "reservoir computing" (as in echo state networks and liquid state machines).
+See the Documents page for some of these papers.
 This led to an interest in natural computability in general, and in particular in biological and quantum computation.
 Two representative papers:

 In addition to this, I have always been interested in pedagogy, trying to construct elementary approaches to advanced and daunting topics.
 This is the goal of my current book on linear algebra for computer scientists.
 Two representative papers:

 The first was a tour of the classical art of memory using the Dirac notation (from quantum mechanics), leading in to the mathematics of associative neural networks, and won the George Polya award.
-Some cross-displinary student projects at NKU I have been involved in since 2001 include optimization of drinking water treatment using neural networks, quantum genetic algorithms, Eulerian-Lagrangian simulations for marine harvest refuge assessment, and (new in 2006) Delaunay tesselations processed by kernel methods for protein structure prediction.
 I spent the 2000-01 academic year on sabbatical in Seoul, Korea.

 |